The main points

 The social stigma of being a young parent is less common today than in the past.
 The availability of government payments and support services for young mothers has helped make parenting a more acceptable option for many young women.

-- being dependent on welfare or on a job that is not well paid, putting the young woman under more financial pressure, which often leads to poor housing arrangements and not being able to afford basic necessities
+- being dependent on welfare or on a job that is not well paid, putting the young person under more financial pressure, which often leads to poor housing arrangements and not being able to afford basic necessities

 Pregnancy choices and counselling

-A young woman who is faced with an unintended or unplanned pregnancy and is not sure of what to do can access support from an independent, trained counsellor, who can provide up-to-date information about her options to help her make a free and fully informed decision.
+A young person who is faced with an unintended or unplanned pregnancy and is not sure of what to do can access support from an independent, trained counsellor, who can provide up-to-date information about her options to help her make a free and fully informed decision.